PeterLu7799/documents/Energy Efficiency Guild.md

 100% CPU use | 10x power draw over idle

 #### Fixed Cost and Dynamic Cost（固定开销，动态开销）
 Tasks your app performs have a dynamic cost—how much energy your app uses by doing actual work.
 They also have a fixed cost—how much energy is used by bringing the system and various resources up in order for your app to do work, and back down after that work is complete.
-When lots of sporadic work is occurring, there are dynamic costs and a significant fixed cost too, as resources may never get the chance to reach true idle between the sporadic tasks.
+When lots of sporadic work (零星的工作) is occurring, there are dynamic costs and a significant fixed cost too, as resources may never get the chance to reach true idle between the sporadic tasks.
 This situation results in a lot of energy being used for a relatively small amount of actual work.

 ![](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/Art/2-2_fixed-vs-dynamic-energy-cost_2x.png)